 In order to be transparent about this distinction for the benefit of our volunteers, we’ve changed the name of all non-teaching IVHQ placements that work with children from ‘orphanage projects’ to ‘childcare projects’.
 This distinction is important for us because the term ‘childcare’ more accurately reflects the fact that our volunteers who choose this type of project are placed in a broad set of organisations ranging from orphanages, daycare centers and crèches through to homes for children with disabilities and facilities that provide food and basic education to street children.
 These organisations all play a vitally important role in communities and our decision to change our terminology simply reflects our desire to be open and up front with volunteers, so that they know what to expect when choosing to work with children on one of our programs.

 The value of childcare volunteer placements

-We are committed to doing everything we can to empower our local teams to ensure they only work with reputable and responsible childcare organizations.
-Our focus is on providing a source of volunteers to organizations who prioritize the development and protection of children and young people above all else.
-We have seen first-hand the inspiring work that is done by a large number of responsibly run orphanages and charitable childcare providers and we are motivated by seeing the significant role that these organizations play in transforming the lives of thousands of children every year.
-It is these organizations that we seek to support through the placement of IVHQ volunteers and through our financial support.
+We are committed to doing everything we can to empower our local teams to ensure they only work with reputable and responsible childcare organisations.
+Our focus is on providing a source of volunteers to organisations who prioritize the development and protection of children and young people above all else.
+We have seen first-hand the inspiring work that is done by a large number of responsibly run orphanages and charitable childcare providers and we are motivated by seeing the significant role that these organisations play in transforming the lives of thousands of children every year.
+It is these organisations that we seek to support through the placement of IVHQ volunteers and through our financial support.